Albion-class landing platform dock

-The Albion-class landing platform dock is a class of amphibious warfare ship in service with the Royal Navy.
+The Albion-class landing platform dock is a class of amphibious warfare ship originally built for the Royal Navy.
 The class consists of two vessels, HMS Albion and HMS Bulwark, ordered in 1996 to replace the ageing Fearless class.
 Both ships were built by BAE Systems Marine at the former Vickers Shipbuilding and Engineering yard in Barrow-in-Furness.
-Albion was commissioned in 2003 and Bulwark in 2004.
+Albion was commissioned in 2003 and Bulwark in 2005.
 Each of the ships has a crew of 325 and can accommodate up to 405 troops.
 Thirty-one large trucks and thirty-six smaller vehicles and main battle tanks can be carried inside the vehicle deck.
 To disembark troops and vehicles, the vessels are equipped with eight landing craft.

+In November 2024, the newly elected Labour government stated that the ships would be removed from service by March 2025.
+In April 2025 it was announced that both ships would be sold to the Brazilian Navy.
+On 10 September 2025, the Brazilian Navy signed the contract to buy former HMS Bulwark.

 Development

 The value of the two Fearless-class landing platform docks was highlighted during the Falklands War.
 Not only did the ships transport troops and vehicles to the South Atlantic, the commanders of the landing operations at San Carlos were aboard HMS Fearless, and once they arrived their flight decks were used to support airborne operations by helicopters and Sea Harrier jets.

 As these ships were built in the 1960s, on 18 July 1996 the British Ministry of Defence awarded a £450 million contract for their replacements to Vickers Shipbuilding and Engineering Ltd (VSEL) in Barrow-in-Furness.

 The ships' roles are "to act as the afloat command platform for the Royal Navy's Amphibious Task Force and Landing Force Commanders when embarked" and "to embark, transport, deploy and recover troops with their equipment and vehicles which form part of an amphibious assault force".
 They are larger and more capable than the Fearless class, and formed part of a modernization programme of the British amphibious fleet, which included the helicopter carrier HMS Ocean (until 2018), the Bay-class landing ships of the Royal Fleet Auxiliary and the Point-class sealift ships.